 About

 An interest in the rhythms and patterns of the natural world is woven throughout Catherine’s practice.
-Her work is a study of the quiet power of passing time and of continual cycles in nature, such as the shifting seasons, the phases of the sun and moon, and the movement of the tides.
+Her work is a study of the quiet power of passing time and of nature's continual cycles—the shifting seasons, the phases of the sun and moon, and the steady movement of the tides.

-Catherine was born on the west coast of Canada and lived there until moving to London in 2016.
-She trained as a goldsmith in Vancouver, and has been practicing since 2012.
-Her connection to the landscapes of western Canada continues to influence her work, alongside those of her more recent home in the UK.
+Born on the west coast of Canada, Catherine trained in Vancouver before moving to London in 2016.
+Having grown up between the sea and the mountains, the landscapes of her Canadian roots continue to influence her designs, alongside those of her more recent home in the UK.

 Exhibitions